epklein/epklein.github.io/_posts/2023Q1/2023-02-27-eisenhower-matrix.md

 ---

 [^1]: As far as I understand, the matrix was created by Stephen Covey.
 He refers to it as *The Time Management Matrix*, however.
-The matrix is widely known as the Eisenhower Matrix, in honor of USA 34º president [Dwight D. Eisenhower](https://en.wikipedia.org/wiki/Dwight_D._Eisenhower), but I don't know by whom and when the matrix was named the Eisenhower Matrix.
+The matrix is widely known as the Eisenhower Matrix, in honor of USA 34th President, [Dwight D. Eisenhower](https://en.wikipedia.org/wiki/Dwight_D._Eisenhower), but I don't know by whom and when the matrix was named the Eisenhower Matrix.